hyperledger/toc/governing-documents/project-annual-review.md

 ### Hyperledger Staff

 - Maintaining the calendar for the project annual reviews
-- Notifying the project maintainers and copy the TOC when the project review is due
+- Notifying the project maintainers and copying the TOC when the project review is due

 ### Project Maintainers
 - Agreeing between themselves who will complete the annual review and informing the TOC of who will be completing the report